New to Telerik UI for BlazorStart a free 30-day trial

 • Arguments: -y

-You also need to add your Telerik licence key as an env parameter in the mcp.json file.
+To use the Telerik MCP Server, your configuration must provide your Telerik licence key as an env parameter in the MCP .json file.
 There are two options:

-• (recommended) Use a TELERIK_LICENSE_PATH argument and point to your Telerik license file location.
+• Use a TELERIK_LICENSE_PATH argument and point to your Telerik license file location.
+This approach is recommended, unless you are sharing your VS Code settings across different computers with different operating systems or user names.

 • Use a TELERIK_LICENSE argument and paste your Telerik license key.
 Make sure to update the license key when necessary.